R with tail

 Ɽ, ɽ is a letter of the Latin alphabet, derived from R with the addition of a tail.
 Its capital form may be based on either the uppercase or lowercase R.

 Unicode

 The lowercase (ɽ) was added to Unicode since Unicode 1.0 while the uppercase (Ɽ) has only been added since Unicode 5.0.

-Its codepoints are U+2C64 and U+027D, respectively.
+The uppercase and lowercase codepoints are U+2C64 and U+027D, respectively.